DrMarc/slab/docs/introduction.rst

 section which is about generating trial sequences and running experiments.
 With these tools you can already do plenty of things!
 For example...

-The :ref:`Filter` section contains some more advanced, but powerful, methods for processing digital signals.
-The :ref:`HRTF` section describes the handling of head related transfer functions and will only be relevant if you are interested in spatial audio.
+The :ref:`Filters` section contains some more advanced, but powerful, methods for processing digital signals.
+The :ref:`Hrtfs` section describes the handling of head related transfer functions and will only be relevant if you are interested in spatial audio.